Brian K. Shepard Music Technologist Site Menu

 Demonstrates basic sound wave concepts like frequency, amplitude and wavelength

-• Equal Loudness Demonstration
+• Equal Loudness

 Helps reinforce the concepts of the equal loudness contour curves

-• Sound Wave Types
+• Oscillator Wave Types

 Lets the student see and hear the four basic wave types: sine, triangle, sawtooth, and square

-• Sound Wave Interactions
+• Combining Sound Waves

-Shows how sound waves interact with each other.
+Demonstrates how sound waves interact with each other.
 The student can both see and hear the result as they manipulate different frequency sound waves

-• Phase Cancellation Demonstration
+• Phase Cancellation

-• Beat Frequency Demonstration
+• Beat Frequencies

 Demonstrates the concept of beat frequencies in both an audible and visual manner

-• Harmonics Demonstration
+• Harmonics

-• Just Intonation Demonstration
+• Just Intonation

-Experience the differences between Equal Temperament and Just Intonation in intervals, chords, and a Bach chorale excerpt
+Allows students to experience the differences between Equal Temperament and Just Intonation in intervals, chords, and a Bach chorale excerpt

 • Tone Row Matrix Generator